Supski Indiegogo Campaign Video

 Sitting Facing Forward

-While sitting towards the center of the board, adjust the poles so you can make a maximum stroke without hitting the end blocks at the back end of the tracks.
-Grip the pole grips with your palms facing down and bring the poles forward.
-Then rotate your wrists to the outside and the paddles will drop into the water.
-Push the pole paddles as far back as you can propelling the board forward.
-Towards the end of the stroke begin rotating the poles so the paddles come out of the water and pull the pole paddles forward and repeat.
-All variations of pole paddling are based on the same technique.
+After centering yourself, adjust the length of the poles so you can make a maximum stroke without hitting the end blocks at the back end of the tracks.
+From the starting position, reach as far forward as you can then drop the paddles into the water.
+Pull the paddle poles back as far as you can which propels the board forward.
+As you reach the end of the stroke rotate the paddles out of the water and pull the pole paddles forward and repeat.
+Kneeling and standing utilize this same technique.

 Having two tracks allows you to generate two powerful strokes simultaneously.
 The tracks keep the paddles in proper registration for the entirety of each stroke.